make-resume/make-resume.github.io/docs/quick-start.md

 ## Installation

-Since this package provides a `make-resume` CLI tool, one should install it globally using the command:
+Since Make Resume provides a `make-resume` CLI tool, one should install it globally using the command:

 `npm install -g make-resume`